concur/developer.concur.com/api-reference/receipts/endpoints.markdown

 |---|---|---|
 |receiptId|required|The UUID of the receipt image to be returned.|

-Returns the image in the same format that it was originally received by the API.
+Returns the image in the same format that it was originally received by the API (image/png, image/jpg, image/jpeg, image/tiff, image/tif, image/gif, or application/pdf).

 _Example Requests:_